Learning State Representations via Retracing in Reinforcement Learning: Discussion

-Hippocampal replay has long been thought to play a critical role in model-based decision-making in humans and rodents~\cite{Mattar2018PrioritizedMA, evans2019coordinated}.
+Hippocampal replay has long been thought to play a critical role in model-based decision-making in humans and rodents~\citep{Mattar2018PrioritizedMA, evans2019coordinated}.
 Recently, \citet{liu2021experience} showed how reversed hippocampal replays are prioritised due to its utility in non-local (model-based) inference and learning in humans. \textit{CCWM} can be interpreted as an immediate model-based instantiation of the reversed hippocampal replay.
-Similar to the intuitions from the neuroscience literature, we also find that ``learning via retracing" brings a number of merits comparing to its counterparts that only uses forward rollouts.
+Similar to intuitions from the computational neuroscience literature~\citep{penny2013forward}, we also find that ``learning via retracing" brings a number of merits comparing to its counterparts that only uses forward rollouts.
 In addition to improved sample efficiency and asymptotic performance, we show that \textit{CCWM} also supports stronger generalisability and extends the planning horizon, indicating that stronger model-based inferences are obtained.
-Based on \textit{CCWM}, we propose a testable experimental prediction, that suppressing reversed hippocampal replay would negatively impact the subject's ability of within-domain generalisation.
+Moreover, as discussed previously, ``learning via retracing" can enable the learning of reversible ``controllable" internal states of the agent even when external features (e.g. location) are irreversible.
+Such representation could be combined with task-specific global contextual information/representation provided by an independent system to facilitate stronger policy learning.
+The independent system could be supported by the hippocampal area, where reversed hippocampal ``replay" of the allocentric ``cognitive map" could in turn drive reverse replay of egocentric sensory or motoric representations.